planet-lia/lia-docs/content/getting-started.md

 title: Getting started
 ---

 Let's set you up for countless hours of fun!
-Before we will let you to start exploring on your own we will go through the following essential steps:
+Before we let you start exploring on your own we will go through the following essential steps:

 1. Download Lia-SDK for your operating system
 2. Test your setup by playing a sample game